midaeng/banglab/_posts/2014-12-25-compare_jelly-mason.md

 project-date: April 2014
 client: Start Bootstrap
 category: Handcraft
-description:  4oz jelly mason jar soycandle.
+description:  Compare two sizes jelly mason jar soycandles!!
 The size is 4oz and 8oz.
 The diameter of both is 7cm same.
-4oz jelly jar is a "To go" candle!
-And you can choose a daisy lid.
+But the height is longer.
 ---